upthebuzzard/upthebuzzard.github.io/_hifi/index.md

 categories: []
 permalink: /:collection/index.html
 excerpt: >
-  Assorted thoughts and learnings on 'Good hifi on the cheap'
+  A life-long journey from ignorance to nice-but-cheap audio.
 ---

-A life-long journey from ignorance to nice-but-cheap audio.
+The missteps are (it turns out) the fun steps.

 {% assign collections = site.collections | sort: 'sequence' %}
 {% for collection in collections %}